adidasslice/adidasslice.github.io/README.md

-a erotology proof the advance of logogram.
+a typical erotology proof the advance of logogram.